 CMS Grau > Firm Profile

-CMS Grau is one of Peru’s most prestigious and solid law firms and, since 2017, a strategic office of CMS in the region.
-It is recognized for its innovation and creativity, providing groundbreaking legal and business solutions to effectively meet the needs of investors in a changing global economy.
+One of Peru’s most prestigious and solid full-service law firms, recognised for its innovation, creativity, and for providing groundbreaking legal and business solutions effectively meeting the needs of investors in a changing global economy.

 Areas of practice